spatialmodel/inmap/docs/cmd/inmap_grid.md

                                                             environment variables.
 If LogFile is left blank, the logfile will be saved in the same location as the OutputFile.
       --VarGrid.CensusFile string
-                                                            VarGrid.CensusFile is the path to the shapefile holding population information. (default "${INMAP_ROOT_DIR}/cmd/inmap/testdata/testPopulation.shp")
+                                                            VarGrid.CensusFile is the path to the shapefile or COARDs-compliant NetCDF file holding population information. (default "${INMAP_ROOT_DIR}/cmd/inmap/testdata/testPopulation.shp")
       --VarGrid.CensusPopColumns strings
                                                             VarGrid.CensusPopColumns is a list of the data fields in CensusFile that should be included as population estimates in the model.
 They can be population